Mechanical Hamiltonian systems with respect to linear Poisson structures and Jacobi-Reeb dynamics: Conclusions and future work

 The previous comments and Theorem \ref{estructura-S-estrella-e} imply, as in the classical case, that there also is a connection between mechanical Hamiltonian dynamics, with respect to linear Poisson structures on vector bundles, and geodesic flows on such spaces.

-So, it would be interesting to develop a research program on the geometry (geodesics and curvature) of bundle metrics on vector bundles endowed with linear Poisson structures.
+So, it would be interesting to develop a research program on the geometry (geodesics and curvature) of bundle metrics on vector bundles endowed with linear Poisson structures (or, equivalently, bundle metrics on Lie algebroids).
 The results of this research could be applied in the description of mechanical Hamiltonian dynamics with respect to such Poisson structures.
 In fact, following the ideas in \cite{Anosov} for the classical case, some possible topics such as: \begin{itemize} \item Structural stability of the trajectories, \item Periodic orbits, \item Ergodicity of the system, \item Killing tensors, \end{itemize} could be discussed.
 The case when the base space of the vector bundle is compact and the sectional curvature is negative should be remarkable.

 Another interesting goal is to develop hybrid variational integrators for mechanical Hamiltonian systems with respect to linear Poisson structures based on the results in this paper and following the ideas in \cite{NBM}.